 Neuromuscular Fellowship

 The University of Florida Neuromuscular Fellowship program aims to provide comprehensive training in the diagnosis and treatment of a wide range of neuromuscular disorders—including motor neuron disease, radiculopathies, plexopathies, neuropathies, neuromuscular junction disorders, and myopathies among others.
-We have expanded our neuromuscular expertise and clinic availability to include general neuromuscular, MDA (Muscular Dystrophy Association), ALS, Peripheral neuropathy and Myasthenia Gravis multidisciplinary clinics to provide the best care to our numerous patient population and diverse training for our fellows.
+We have expanded our neuromuscular expertise and clinic availability to emphasize neuromuscular ultrasound and include general neuromuscular, MDA (Muscular Dystrophy Association), ALS, Peripheral neuropathy and Myasthenia Gravis multidisciplinary clinics to provide the best care to our varied patient population and diverse training for our fellows.

 Program Director and Core Faculty